Master Arts & Cultural Management: FAQ

 Is it possible to apply for the Masters programme without an undergraduate degree?

 No. All Masters programmes in the federal state of Lower Saxony are bound to the legal guideline to require an undergraduate degree of at least Bachelor level.
+If you don‘t have an academic degree you can, however, still join the programme in one of the certificates.

 Do I need to have professional experience for the programme?